JosephBorodach/KCapital/README.md

 # KCapital
-KCapital is a fund that leverges electronic trading to raise money for children's education.
+KCapital is an innovative fund that utilizes cutting-edge electronic trading strategies to generate returns and support children's education.
+Our focus on advanced technology allows us to adapt quickly to changing market conditions and identify profitable opportunities, while our commitment to improving access to education ensures that a portion of our profits goes towards supporting the next generation of learners.
+Join us in making a difference while achieving your financial goals with KCapital.